carterchene/longevity-drugs-analysis/README.md

 ## Project Overview

 DrugAge Explorer is a comprehensive data engineering project that processes and visualizes data from the DrugAge database, focusing on compounds that affect lifespan in model organisms.
-This project demonstrates a full-stack data pipeline, from web scraping to data visualization.
+This project demonstrates a full-stack data pipeline, from web scraping to data visualization, all orchestrated by Dagster.

 ### Key Features